 During a Thai massage, the therapist uses his or her body to move the client into a variety of positions.
 This type of massage includes compression of muscles, mobilization of joints, and acupressure.
 The Potential Benefits of Thai Massage: Relieve tension headaches; Reduce types of back pain (typically subacute and chronic nonspecific back pain); Relieve muscle pain and spasticity as well as joint stiffness and pain; Increase flexibility and range of motion; Stimulate circulation and lymphatic drainage; Boost energy; N.B.
 Participants are recommended to wear loose fitting clothing

 Qualified as a bodymaster, spinal manipulation, sports therapist, reflexologist, kinesiology taping and cupping.
 With over four years of experience in clinical practice and as a mobile therapist, been a sports therapist in top sports events in Europe such as mma and marathons.
 Unique fusion of therapy techniques rigorously designed to remove pain and restore mobility without recourse to drugs or surgery.
 I've helped numerous clients and even helped identify critical symptoms that have helped other health care professionals obtain the necessary diagnosis from life threatening conditions.
-Hysen has been invloved in boxing and Kickboxing for 3 years.
+Hysen's "Bodymaster" expertise is available every Monday, Tuesday and Friday evening.

 Karolina works with clients from a broad spectrum of professional backgrounds to provide personalized treatments suited to their specific needs.
 Karolina especially appreciates techniques of deep tissue massage and trigger point therapy used to relieve musculoskeletal pain or tension.
 Whilst she uses classic massage techniques to relax or reenergize the body and mind.
 Karolina has been involved in Martial Arts for many years including Karate, Judo and Taekwondo.
 Currently she has trained at Diesel Gym since 2017 and is a keen practitioner of 10th Planet Jiu Jitsu and occasionally joins Muay Thai.